Sunday, 8 September 2019

 100m Twmpau - Welsh hills at or above 100m and below 200m in height with 30m minimum drop, with an accompanying sub list entitled the 100m Sub-Twmpau with the criteria for this sub category being all Welsh hills at or above 100m and below 200m in height with 20m or more and below 30m of drop, with the word Twmpau being an acronym standing for thirty welsh metre prominences and upward.

-The name of the hill is Twyn y Cryn, and it is adjoined to the Cymoedd Gwent group of hills, which are situated in the eastern part of South Wales (Region C, Sub-Region C2), and it is positioned with the A4042 road to the west and the A472 road to the north, and has the town of Pont-y-pŵl (Pontypool) towards its west and Brynbuga (Usk) towards its east.
+The name the hill is listed by is Twyn y Cryn, and it is adjoined to the Cefn yr Ystrad group of hills, which are situated in the southern part of South Wales (Region B, Sub-Region B5), and it is positioned with the A4042 road to the west and the A472 road to the north, and has the town of Pont-y-pŵl (Pontypool) towards its west and Brynbuga (Usk) towards its east.

 When the original Welsh 100m P30 list was published on Geoff Crowder’s v-g.me website this hill was listed with twin tops with the prioritised summit positioned at SO 325 005, with an accompanying note stating Two tops of same height – other at SO 326 009.